-Does your church identify as a multi-site?
+Does your church identify as a multi-campus?
 If so, you probably have two or more campuses, or, even multiple venues within just one campus.
 In either case, all of your locations are considered part of the same ministry.

 As your church extends its reach across more locations and your congregation expands, the more complex your ministry becomes.
 As a result, maintaining the spirit of a church and its “DNA” across locations has become challenging for many organizations.

 How can your church guarantee the consistency and integrity of its core identity?
 With the right tools, your church can manage the teachings and worship experience in a way that streamlines and standardizes the content and culture or your organization across all of its locations.
-These tools not only facilitate the delivery of content, but allows ways to validate and monitor it at a distance!
+These tools not only facilitate the delivery of content but allows ways to validate and monitor it at a distance!
 Now how inspirational is that!?!

 1. Greater Insight